Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkbehaviour-synchronize.md

 Client-side:
 - The `SceneEventMessage` of type `SceneEventType.Synchronize` is received.
 - Scene information is deserialized and scenes are loaded (if not already).
-  - In-scene placed `NetworkObject`s are instantiated when a scene is loaded.
+  - In-scene placed NetworkObjects are instantiated when a scene is loaded.
-- All `NetworkObject` oriented synchronization information is deserialized.
+- All NetworkObject oriented synchronization information is deserialized.
-  - Dynamically spawned `NetworkObject`s are instantiated and state is synchronized.
+  - Dynamically spawned NetworkObjects are instantiated and state is synchronized.
-  - For each `NetworkObject` instance:
+  - For each NetworkObject instance:
     - `NetworkVariable` state is deserialized and applied.
     - `NetworkBehaviour.OnSynchronize` is invoked.
       - If this method isn't overridden then nothing is read from the serialization buffer.
-    - The `NetworkObject` is spawned.
+    - The NetworkObject is spawned.
       - For each associated `NetworkBehaviour` component, `NetworkBehaviour.OnNetworkSpawn` is invoked.

 ### `OnSynchronize` example